dsl2166/data-viz-assignment/README.md

 ## Data

 The main data comes from the Survey of Consumer Finances which is conducted every three years from 1989 onwards (last year in the data is 2016) and is provided as comma-separated text file, containing 55 variables for 238880 cases.
 The variables cover some details on household demographics, assets, debts, debt payments, income, net worth, and expenditures.

+Note that the data file itself was too large to include.